-Like federal law, North Dakota law requires that employees be paid one and a half times their regular rate of pay for all hours worked in a given week over 40.
+Like federal law, North Dakota law requires that employees be paid one and one-half times their regular rate of pay for all hours worked in a given week over 40 hours.
 The following employees are not covered by this law:

-- A straight commission salesperson in retail automobile, trailer, boat, aircraft, truck, or farm implement dealerships unless that salesperson is required to be on the premises for more than forty hours per week.
+- A straight commission salesperson in retail automobile, trailer, boat, aircraft, truck, or farm implement dealerships unless that salesperson is required to be on the premises for more than 40 hours per week

-- Any employee who is customarily and regularly engaged (i.e. more than 80% of her/his time) away from the employer's premises for the purpose of making sales or taking orders.
+- Any employee who is customarily and regularly engaged (i.e. more than 80% of their time) away from the employer's premises for the purpose of making sales or taking orders.

-- Retail employees if their regular rate of pay exceeds 1.5 times the minimum hourly rate and more than half the compensation for a period of not less than one month is derived from commission.
+- Retail employees if their regular rate of pay exceeds one and one-half times the minimum hourly rate and more than half the compensation for a period of not less than one month is derived from commission

 Does North Dakota have a minimum wage that is different from federal law?

 North Dakota has a minimum wage of $7.25 per hour, which is identical to the federal minimum wage.
 Employers can use tips and gratuities to reduce the minimum wage required to $4.86 per hour.